JustRollingDevs/JustRollingDevs/README.md

+# JustRollingDevs provides fast, responsive and intuitive Website Development and Design.
+Also offers website setup and deployment, website's content management, SEO, maintaining and others.

 # This Freelancing site have 3 phases development plan: Base, Dashboard and Blogs to implement to achieve it's goal.

 This website is built mainly on (untill now):